FinnCavanagh/Project-Two/README.md

 This project was built in Ruby on Rails v.4.2.4

-I used the following **Gems**: gem 'bootstrap-sass', '~> 3.3.5'
---> for styling
+I used the following **Gems**: gem 'bootstrap-sass --> for styling

-gem 'ransack'
---> for search
+gem 'ransack' --> for search

-gem "mini_magick"
---> for managing image uploading
+gem 'mini_magick' --> for managing image uploading

-gem 'RMagick'
---> to process images
+gem 'RMagick' --> to process images

-gem 'carrierwave'
---> for file uploads
+gem 'carrierwave' --> for file uploads

-gem 'devise'
---> for logins & authentication
+gem 'devise' --> for logins & authentication

-gem 'fog'
---> to interface with files stored remotely
+gem 'fog' --> to interface with files stored remotely

 **Database**:
 PostsgreSQL the database uses 4 models to enable users to trade their stuff.